simplystats/simplystats.github.io/newposts.md

 ---

-### Workflow for writing posts for Rafa/Jeff/Roger
+### Workflow for writing posts if your name is Rafa/Jeff/Roger

 To write a new post follow these guidlines.